ndnguru/tmdb-search-example/readme.md

 #Running the Application
 ##Method 1 - QuickStart
-To run the application you can simply open the index.html file in a browser.
-All the assets needed for the client app are located in the 'build' folder.
+To run the application you can simply open the **index.html** file in a browser.
+This file is located at the root level.
+All the assets needed for the client app are already built/packaged in the 'build' folder.

 ##Method 2 - Webback Dev Server
 If you want to build the application and run it using a server, you will to use node and npm to build and run the app.